bgcarlisle/Numbat/README.md

 ### What Numbat doesn't do

-* Statistical analysis
+* Statistical analysis of results
+* Calculating Kohen's kappa
-* Automatic semantic analysis (you have to read the papers yourself)
+* Semantic analysis of papers to extract (you have to read the papers yourself)
 * Magic

+### Why not just use a Google Form?

+* Google has a bad record for keeping private data private
+* No good, built-in way to reconcile multiple extractions
+* Built-in blinding from other extractors' work to minimise validity threats to your meta-analytic work
+* Built-in assignment manager
+* Google Forms do not accommodate certain data structures, like table data and reference networks

 ## Installation requirements